The Great Salt Bowl – Chapter 3

 “Shit, that’s hot.”

-The words seemed to be meant more for himself than for us.
 He pulled a small scrap of fabric from his pocket and opened the door.
 Despite the door’s missing glass, I didn’t notice the shimmering sand on the carpet in the building’s entrance.
 Chuck held the door open and gestured for me to enter first.
 I wasn’t sure if that was smart.
-The building might have housed another coyote den, but my fighting against them thus far had killed my best friend.
-With caution in my mind, I slowed my pace and let Chuck move further ahead.
+The building might have housed another coyote den.
+With caution in my mind, I took a tentative position behind Chuck and let move deeper into the darkness.
 In all the madness of this weekend of “fun,” he tried to be a gentleman.

-Even in a hellscape like this, I couldn’t be mad at a guy for trying.
 As I passed him, I noticed the fabric matched Mel’s flannel she’d thrown on before we went on the joyride in the side-by-side.
 I held my gaze on Chuck’s eyes, hoping he would tell me how he’d gotten that scrap of fabric.
 I wanted to take it, because Mel was my best friend and not his, but Todd pushed me inside.
 He gasped for breath as he limped forward.
-His pants didn’t show any tears from bites, but it didn’t mean his legs were uninjured.

 “You’re going to kill another of us if you keep standing in the doorway,” Todd said.

-I turned to yell at him, but he’d already pushed deeper into the building and into the shadows of the hallway.
-Old fluorescent lights hung from the ceiling in the offices and stores, but they probably didn’t work anymore.
-The shade and being inside a building made my skin relax and the nausea dissipate.
+I turned to yell, but he’d already pushed deeper into the building and into the shadows of the hallway.
+Old fluorescent lights hung from the ceiling though a test of the nearby switch proved they didn’t work.
+The inside of the building made my skin relax and the nausea dissipate.
 I dropped my bag from my shoulder and let it drag across the ground as I slipped into the icy darkness.
-It wasn’t anything equivalent to air conditioning, but it wasn’t in direct sunlight.
+It wasn’t anything equivalent to air conditioning, but it was better than being cooked by sand.

 The hallway ended at a T-intersection.
 The door in the center stood open.
 Todd’s feet stretched out in the opening.
 I crept into the room, keeping my eyes on the crusted carpet.
-Each step crunched as the undisturbed crust fractured.
+Each step crunched as the crust fractured.
 I sat against a desk that spanned the width of the dark room.
-The harsh sunlight, a relief from Todd’s glare.
 Chuck entered last and took up a seat on the wall opposite Todd.
 None of our feet touched.
 I felt like they should.
-A small amount of light illuminated Todd and Chuck’s shadowed expressions.

 Todd brought us supplies.
 Chuck found us shelter.
 It was my turn to contribute.

 We had to find a way back.
-It was simple, but I couldn’t bring myself to voice my opinion.
-My decision got us into this mess, but I didn’t see a way out.
+It was simple, but my opinion caught in my throat with a gag.
+My decision got us into this mess.
+I didn’t see a way out.

 “What do we do?”
 I asked.

-Todd rolled his eyes.
-He drew a deep breath through his nose and blew it out his mouth.
+Todd grumbled something before taking a deep breath through his nose and blowing it out.
 With that, he leaned forward and slid his pack into his lap.
 He pulled the first zipper open before he spoke, keeping his eyes only on the contents of the bag as he laid them out.

 “I grabbed four because Mel was supposed to be here.”